ritza-co/fusionauth-site/zbluehawk/3_summary.md

 ## To do

-- This branch was created from `main` on Monday the 14th.
+- This branch was created from `main` on Monday the 14th of September.
 Changes after this date will need to be merged in carefully before this branch can be merged back to main.
+Imported repositories should also be checked from changes after this date before the final merge, and their teams alerted.
 - All notes are kept in the folder `zbluehawk` in the root.
 This folder should be deleted after the final merge.
 Before that, it's useful to help guide review and LLM requests.
 - The snippet generation now takes 5 minutes because there are so many repos.
 We should investigate reducing this time.
 You can't use one `npx` call only though, due to how Bluehawk squashes snippet paths — unless maybe you append each tag with a unique id.
 - Snippets will not generate until Nathan accepts the pull request to remove symlinks, https://github.com/nathan-contino/astro-better-code-blocks/pull/1 (or you make the change manually locally yourself when building the project and don't update npm again to overwrite it)